 Coat of arms for County Clare

-The Shannon Estuary flows along the south coast of Clare and offers an endless number of recreational activities, including golf (at Dromoland Castle or at world class links courses in Doonbeg and Lahinch), water sports (try Windsurfing, Sailing, Kayaking, Canoeing, Surfing and Scuba Diving at Kilkee – its magnificent horse-shoe bay, nearly one mile in length, has long been recognised as the best and safest bathing place on the western coast of Ireland) and dolphin watching (with daily dolphin watch tours from the modern marina in the West Clare market down of Kilrush).
+The Shannon Estuary flows along the south coast of Clare and offers an endless number of recreational activities, including golf (at Dromoland Castle or at world-class links courses in Doonbeg and Lahinch), water sports (try Windsurfing, Sailing, Kayaking, Canoeing, Surfing and Scuba Diving at Kilkee – its magnificent horse-shoe bay, nearly one mile in length, has long been recognised as the best and safest bathing place on the western coast of Ireland) and dolphin watching (with daily dolphin watch tours from the modern marina in the West Clare market down of Kilrush).

-The town of Shannon houses the Republic of Ireland's second largest airport, Shannon Airport, and built next door is the Shannon Free Zone, a 2-square-kilometre business park that has drawn numerous multinational corporations with its promise of attractive tax packages.
+The town of Shannon houses the Republic of Ireland's second-largest airport, Shannon Airport, and built next door is the Shannon Free Zone, a 2-square-kilometre business park that has drawn numerous multinational corporations with its promise of attractive tax packages.
 This has led to an inordinate number of international expats, especially North Americans, being settled in what would otherwise be a tiny, non-descript village.

-Ennis is Clare's county town, known as a centre of nightlife in the county, while north, the village of Doolin draws huge crowds of international visitors with its renowned traditional Irish music scene, though be prepared to battle hordes of drunken American college students if you decide to attend a gig here.
+Ennis is Clare's county town, known as a centre of nightlife in the county, while up North, the village of Doolin draws huge crowds of international visitors with its renowned traditional Irish music scene, though be prepared to battle hordes of American college students if you decide to attend a gig here.
 Likewise, the quaint village of Lisdoonvarna, noted for its annual matchmaking festival, was immortalised in song by Irish folkster, Christy Moore.
 And Ireland's most famous sitcom, Father Ted, was largely shot at Glenquin in Co.
 Clare.